Danh295/CompetitiveProgrammingGuide/Sorting/README.md

 ```

 The merge function will take the two split arrays and merge them
-- split arrays will be sorted already, so only a single for loop is needed to sort them
+- split arrays will already be sorted; only a single loop is needed to sort collectively and merge
     - compare the elements by index and add them to the output array

 Refer to attached file for basic implementation of the algorithm

+### Sorting Lower Bound
+Sorting algorithms based on *comparing* array elements are limited to O(n log n)

+*O(n log n) time is the fastest possible time in a comparision type sorting algorithm
+- different algorithms will be faster under different circumstances
+    - merge sort is NOT ALWAYS the fastest

+### Counting Sort
+The lower bound of n log n doesn't apply for algorithms that don't compare elements
+- algorithms can use other information to sort arrays

+**Couting Sort:**
+Sorts an array in O(n) time
+- applicable only for *positive integers*